Chicken Fried Ribs with Whiskey Glaze are insanely delicious! Deep fried ribs coated with my famous whiskey glaze make an over the top rib recipe!

 You can put together the whiskey glaze and let that start cooking down while the ribs are in the oven.

-Now it’s time to deep fry these ribs.
+Now it’s time for the deep fry…

 Coat the ribs in seasoned flour, dip them in the egg and back again in the flour.
 Using this double coated method of battering the ribs makes for a super crispy coating.

 Just about five minutes in the hot oil is all you’ll need to get these deep fried ribs super crispy.
+The ribs are already cooked, remember, so we’re just “cooking” the coating and getting it crispy.

 Fried ribs.
 Can you even believe it?
 Well, wait until you give these chicken fried ribs a taste.

 Toss them all over in that whiskey glaze and serve immediately.
+We’re talking the ultimate game day food here my friends, there won’t be a clean finger in the house!

-Looking For More Ribs Recipes?
+Looking For More Rib Recipes?

 For the Ribs